Open banking and PSD2 - Secure innovative services via Open API

-Whether buying groceries with one click on Amazon or ordering a taxi on your phone with Uber, customers around the world increasingly rely on the convenience of online services.
+Whether buying groceries with one click on Amazon or ordering a taxi on your phone with Uber, customers worldwide increasingly rely on the convenience of online services.

-New third-party actors like account information service providers (AISPs), which provide consumers with visibility across all their banking accounts via a single app,
+New third parties, like account information service providers (AISPs), can provide consumers with visibility across all their banking accounts via a single app,

 The bank of tomorrow is the one that not only sees these changes on the horizon but also adapts to this new environment.

-OF CONSUMERS WOULD LEAVE THEIR BANK IF ANOTHER PROVIDER WERE OFFERING BETTER SERVICES OR BETTER RATES
+CONSUMERS WOULD LEAVE THEIR BANK IF ANOTHER PROVIDER WERE OFFERING BETTER SERVICES OR BETTER RATES

 It's a call to action.